stjude-rust-labs/planetary/.github/pull_request_template.md

 - [ ] If you update the supported TES version, you should change the version at `planetary::server::TES_VERSION`.
+- [ ] Make sure that (a) none of the changes conflict with information we lay out in the "Security Notice" section of the `README.md` and (b) anything that needs to be added to this section is added.

 END SECTION -->